junxit/us-congress-bills-110/bill.md

 - Whereas Leo McCarthy earned the highest respect of the people of California for his record of accomplishment on their behalf; and
 - Whereas the House of Representatives has learned of the death of Leo McCarthy on February 5, 2007: Now, therefore, be it

-That the House of Representatives——
+That the House of Representatives—

 - **(1)** expresses its profound sorrow and deep condolences to the McCarthy family on the occasion of the death of Leo McCarthy on February 5, 2007; and
 - **(2)** directs the Clerk of the House of Representatives to transmit a copy of this resolution to the family of Leo McCarthy.